refinery/refinerycms-page-images/readme.md

 And then try again.
 Note that doing this will likely mean that you need to fix your application for any changes that have happened since the version of Refinery CMS that you were using.

+## Enable Captions

+Change the setting "Page Images Captions" to "true" to enable captions.

 ## Usage